10 Black Musicians Who Made Their Voices Heard and Changed the Beat

 In 2019, Leon won the Best Traditional R&B Performance Grammy for Bet Ain’t Worth the Hand.

-Celebrate the life of Leon Bridges this week by learning how to play basic guitar chords and using them to write a song based on a story from your life!
+Kids can celebrate the life of Leon Bridges this week by learning how to play basic guitar chords and using them to write a song based on a story from their own life!

 7. Pharrell Williams